ReturnHelper/return-request-api-docs/source/return_user_api.rst

 For more details please check :ref:`notification-label`

-:ref:`notification-MarkReceived` is trigger when the shipment has been received in warehouse.
+:ref:`notification-warehousemarkshipmentarrivedv2` is trigger when the shipment has been received in warehouse, followed by :ref:`notification-inventorycreated` when the inventory has been created.

 ::